 (Q) "Maximum normal operating pressure" means the maximum gauge pressure that would develop in the containment system in a period of one year under the heat condition specified in 10 C.F.R.
 71.71(C)(1) (as published in the January 1, 2014 Code of Federal Regulations), in the absence of venting, external cooling by an ancillary system, or operational controls during transport.

 (R) "Natural thorium" means thorium with the naturally occurring distribution of thorium isotopes or one hundred weight per cent thorium-232.

 (S) "Natural uranium" means uranium with the naturally occurring distribution of uranium isotopes (approximately 0.711 weight per cent uranium-235, and the remainder by weight essentially uranium-238).

 (T) "Optimum interspersed hydrogenous moderation" means the presence of hydrogenous material between packages to such an extent that the maximum nuclear reactivity results.

-(U) "Regulations of the United States department of transportation" means the regulations in 49 C.F.R. parts 100 - 189 (as published in the October 1, 2009 Code of Federal Regulations).
+(U) "Regulations of the United States department of transportation" or "DOT regulations" means the regulations in 49 C.F.R. parts 100-189 (as published in the October 1, 2014 Code of Federal Regulations).